 Park Pride incorporated as a nonprofit.
 The organization’s first Executive Director, Carolyn (Henry) Rader, was paid by the City.
 Tally Sweat was the founding board president.

 Park Pride hired its first full-time employee, Allison Barnett.
 Allison remains with Park Pride today, serving as Associate Director.

 Park Pride started the Fiscal Partners Program, which allows the organization to act as the fiscal agent for communities raising money for park improvements.
-Since the program began, Park Pride has helped dozens of communities raise over $4.4 million for playgrounds, land acquisition and other capital improvements.
+Since the program began, Park Pride has helped dozens of communities raise money for playgrounds, land acquisition and other capital improvements.

 Park Pride founded the Parks Atlanta Rescue Coalition (PARC), which became the keystone of a highly successful advocacy program critical to Park Pride’s mission.

 The first annual Parks and Greenspace Conference was held.
 It has since become the leading conference of its kind in the southeast.

 Park Pride began its grant program with support from the Cecil B. Day Foundation to provide matching grants to communities for improvements to parks.
 This initial program – now called Small Change Grants – allowed communities to gain experience in project implementation and fundraising with small-scale projects.

 Park Pride introduced the Park Visioning Program to help community groups develop a shared vision for the future of their park.

 Park Pride hired a Community Builder to develop the Friends of the Park Program.
 The Friends of the Park Program is the connecting point for all of Park Pride’s programs; our community driven model revolves around the success of our Friends of the Park Program.